-WARN notices received by the State of Montana in calendar year 2017 are available at: WARN Notices 2017 If you are requesting notices prior to January 1, 2017, please email your request to the WARN Program Manager.
+WARN notices received by the State of Montana in calendar years 2017 and 2018 are available at: WARN Notices 2017/2018 If you are requesting notices prior to January 1, 2017, please email your request to the WARN Program Manager.

 Send WARN Notifications to: